-The Dr. Martin Luther King, Jr. Visiting Professor/Scholar Program is accepting nominations for MLK Visitors for the 2017-18 academic year.
+The Dr. Martin Luther King, Jr. Visiting Professors and Scholars Program nominations for the 2024-2025 academic year will start in fall of 2023.

-- To enhance and to recognize the contributions of minority scholars through their greater presence on the MIT campus
+- To enhance and recognize the contributions of scholars who have demonstrated commitment to Martin Luther King, Jr.’s legacy of service and social justice through their greater presence on MIT campus.

-- To encourage individuals of any underrepresented minority group, with emphasis on African Americans, to share their scholarly, professional, and teaching achievements with MIT faculty, staff, and students.
+- To encourage individuals whose work advances academic excellence, social justice, and equality for all to share their scholarly, professional, and teaching achievements with MIT faculty, staff, and students.

-In addition to faculty members from other institutions, the Program will consider applications from those in the public sector or in other roles of interest to our faculty.
-Appointments are for at least one academic term, up to two academic years.
-Appointments are made as visiting academic instructional staff or visiting academic research staff in any department, lab or center (DLC) provided there is a connection with MIT faculty.
+In addition to faculty members from other institutions, the Program will consider nominations of those in the public sector or in other roles of interest to our faculty.
+ICEO commits funding one year at a time.
+Initial appointments are made for at least one semester and at most one year.
+Funding for a second year is possible, subject to satisfactory review of a renewal nomination.
+Contact the program director for guidance and to discuss considerations for a second-year extension.
+Appointments are made as visiting faculty (Policies & Procedures Section 2.3.4), visiting engineer/scientist/scholar (Policies & Procedures Section 5.3.4), or postdoctoral fellow (Policies & Procedures Section 5.3.3) in any department, lab or center (DLC) provided there is a connection with MIT faculty.

 MLK Visitor Nomination Process

 An MIT host (usually a faculty member) works with the proposed visitor to collect information needed for a nomination.
-The Administrative Officer of the host DLC usually fills out the online nomination form.
-Nominations are not considered complete until a nomination letter has been provided by a faculty member and endorsement letters have been provided by both the DLC Head and Dean.
+The administrative officer of the host DLC usually fills out the online nomination form.
+Nominations are not considered complete until a nomination letter has been provided by a faculty member and endorsement letters have been provided by both the DLC head and school or college dean.

 Nomination should include: